 In these states, men can legally have rape convictions overturned if they marry the women they have assaulted, effectively perpetuating forced marriage, a form of modern slavery.
 After surviving the horrific crime, survivors are subjected to more suffering by being forced into a marriage with their oppressor.
 These practices persist around the world due to patriarchal norms that have perpetuated the idea that marriage between a man and a woman equates to a man having a sense of “ownership” over their partner.
 In fact, it is only relatively recently that marital rape has begun to be considered a serious human rights violation.

-Many of these countries restrict the law to cases involving underage victims, deferring to the victim’s parents or guardians for consent to marry and further undermining her agency.
+Many countries in which “marry-your-rapist” laws exist restrict the law to cases involving underage victims, child abuse, deferring to the victim’s parents or guardians for consent to the arranged marriage and further undermining her agency.

 Though Dina Dabbous, a regional director of Equality Now—a contributor to the report—said that these laws are difficult to change, she noted there has been progress in recent years.

 Several countries in the Arab world repealed their own “marry-your-rapist” laws after a young woman in Morocco killed herself following a forced marriage to her attacker in 2012.

 The UNFPA described education as the key to further progress against these antiquated laws, with health providers also playing an important part.